-The scope of our work included reviewing the RHCT Actuarial Valuation as of January 1, 2015, submitted by the RHCT Board on October 1, 2015.
+The scope of our work included reviewing the RHCT Actuarial Valuation as of January 1, 2016, submitted by the RHCT Board on September 30, 2016.
 Our consultant, Aon Hewitt, followed-up with the RHCT on various questions they had based upon their review of the Valuation.
-Aon Hewitt reviewed the reasonableness of the actuarial assumptions used by the RHCT in its January 1, 2015 Actuarial Valuation.
+Aon Hewitt reviewed the reasonableness of the actuarial assumptions used by the RHCT in its January 1, 2016 Actuarial Valuation.

-In last year's review, we reported that the Plan's Executive Director noted that the Matthews case could have a significant impact on either the Retirement Plan or the Retiree Health Care Trust in the magnitude of \$100 million or more.
-We inquired of the Executive Director for an update on the status of the Matthews case.
-The Executive Director responded that the Supreme Court heard the Plan's appeal in May 2015, and the Plan is awaiting the Court's decision.
+In prior years, we reported that the Plan's Executive Director noted that the Matthews case could have a significant impact on either the Retirement Plan or the Retiree Health Care Trust in the magnitude of \$100 million or more.
 The plaintiffs in the Matthews case are current and former employees of the CTA who argue that after years of fully paid health care benefits for retired CTA employees, they are now being asked to pay for a portion of their health care benefits and are no longer entitled to the same level of health care coverage as active CTA employees.
 The changes to their coverage occurred as a result of an arbitration award and related amendments to the Pension Code made by Public Act 95-708.
+We inquired of the Executive Director for an update on the status of the Matthews case: